DevExpress/devextreme-react/README.md

 ```

 ## <a name="markup-customization"></a>Markup Customization
 You can customize widget elements' appearance via the corresponding template properties.
-A template could be specified as a rendering function or as a React component.
+In the [DevExtreme API Reference](http://js.devexpress.com/Documentation/ApiReference/) such properties are named with the `Template` suffix (e.g. dxList [itemTemplate](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#itemTemplate)).

+To specify a DevExtreme React Components template use the `Render` suffix or the `Component` suffix instead.
+If a widget has the only template (e.g. Button template) the corresponding React Component properties are `render` and `component`.

-Use an option with the `Render` suffix to specify a rendering function:
+Use a property with the `Render` suffix to specify a rendering function:
 ```jsx
 import React from 'react';
 import ReactDOM from 'react-dom';